-Tracey is best known for writing upbeat and inspiring features about immersive experiences.
+Tracey is best known for writing upbeat, mindful features about adventurous and immersive experiences.
 Quirky, off-beat, and saying it as it is are in her DNA.
-She has followed ancient elephant-migration trails on a mountain bike safari in Botswana, been dragged through a snowdrift backwards in the Arctic, walked a peace trail in Palestine, chased truffles in secret forests around Sienna, trekked with nomadic tribes in Afghanistan and was on the first mountain-bike traverse of Kyrgyzstan’s Talas Range.
+She rode Australia’s trail where life began, has followed ancient elephant-migration trails on a mountain bike safari in Botswana, walked a peace trail in Palestine, chased truffles in secret forests around Sienna, trekked with nomadic tribes in Afghanistan and was on the first mountain-bike traverse of Kyrgyzstan’s Talas Range.
+Regular fuzzies come from “you made me want to do that” feedback.
+P.S.
+She won’t turn her nose up at a luxury assignment.

 She sporadically youtubes under “The Trail Tart”.